Dumitru Mazilu: Political dissidence in Ceaușescu's Romania

 In 1985, Mazilu became involved in discussions of human rights and of the youth of the world.
-At this point in time, expectations that Mazilu wrote a report critical of the situation of human rights in Romania.
-Nicolae Ceaușescu was informed by secret services that Mazilu intended to publish the report.
-Ceaușescu forbade Mazilu to leave the country to prevent him from presenting the report to the United Nations Organization.
+Around this time he drafted a report critical of the situation of human rights in Romania.
+Nicolae Ceaușescu was informed by the secret services that Mazilu intended to publish the report and forbade him to leave the country and therefore prevented him from presenting the report to the United Nations Organization.
 The report detailed Ceaușescu's policy of exporting the majority of Romania's food, and lowering living standards to quickly pay off foreign debts.
-This was the case especially for those who lived near the construction site of Ceaușescu's planned palace who were forcefully placed into hastily constructed apartment blocks that lacked electricity and running water, when in contrast, Ceaușescu lived in extravagant wealth.
 Mazilu furthered criticized Ceaușescu's agricultural policy of destroying traditional farming centers in an effort to modernize Romania's farming industry with the introduction of more modern agricultural centers, claiming that this compromised peasant farmers as their farms were seen by Ceaușescu's administration as "breeding (grounds) of bourgeois liberalism that still (perpetuate) forms of private property".

-From the years 1986–1989, Mazilu was placed under house arrest as a result of his criticisms of Ceaușescu's handling of human rights.
+From 1986 to 1989, Mazilu was placed under house arrest as a result of his criticisms of Ceaușescu's handling of human rights.
 As a result of Mazilu's critical report of Human Rights in Romania, he was formally fired from the Ministry of Foreign Affairs in 1987 and his diplomatic passport was withdrawn, preventing him from attending UN meetings.
 In May of the same year, Ceaușescu had a letter written to the UN which claimed that Mazilu had suffered a heart attack and was seriously ill.

-Dumitru Mazilu wrote a letter to the Secretary-General of the United Nations stating that he had been hospitalized twice, being forced to withdraw from a summit on 1 December 1987, stating that he would not withdraw his report.
+Mazilu wrote a letter to the Secretary-General of the United Nations stating that he had been hospitalized twice, being forced to withdraw from a summit on 1 December 1987, stating that he would not withdraw his report.
 The next year, the UN Subcommission to request Mazilu's release.
 In response, Ceaușescu stated that Mazilu's detention was in accordance with Romanian law and that placing Mazilu on the diplomat list was redundant due to his illness, thus denying the requests of the UN.